 Should your child require surgery to correct this condition, the expert surgeons and caregivers at our practice can provide the care and attention they deserve.
-Drs.
-Richard Hostin, Kathryn Wiesman, and Shyam Kishan have been treating children and adolescents for more than 12 years.
+Our expert physicians, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have been treating children and adolescents for more than 12 years.

 This is the most common surgical procedure used to treat neuromuscular scoliosis.
 The surgeons use metal rods, screws, etc. to fuse together two or more vertebrae to stabilize the spine.
 This procedure will also straighten out the curve.

 In patients who are still quite young and growing rapidly, the treatment team may opt to use growing rods that facilitate changing every few months as the child grows.
 This allows the spine to continue growing while the rods stabilize it, but it is a temporary solution, and a spinal fusion procedure may become necessary later in life if the curve continues to progress.